South Coast Highlights

 An awesome natural spectacle, Kiama Blowhole, is one of the largest blowholes in the world where a sea-cliff cavern spouts seawater 20 metres or more into the air.
 Situated next to the 1887 Kiama Lighthouse, the tremendous display is fuelled by southeast ocean swells.
 There’s also time for sightseeing and shopping in this beautiful south coast town.

 The Southern Highlands rival the Blue Mountains, with some of the most amazing scenery Australia has to offer.
 Spectacular Fitzroy Falls lie in the path of the Yarrunga Creek, which drops over 80 metres down the escarpment, and flows on into the Kangaroo River.
-After viewing the amazing falls there’s time to take a leisurely walk on the many walking tracks (all wheelchair accessible).
+After viewing the amazing falls there’s time to take a leisurely walk on the many walking tracks.
 There’s also time to have a drink, a snack and even buy a souvenir of your day from the National Parks & Wildlife Visitor Centre Shop (all own expense), before heading back to Sydney via the historic town of Bowral.

 Full Day Tour